SingerLab/gac/README.md

 # Description

-toSignac simplifys the analysis DNA information by keeping multiple sources of information to genomic / positional coordinates syncronized.
+toSignac simplifies the analysis DNA information by keeping the multiple sources single-cell genomic results to positional coordinates syncronized.
 To get started you need an X matrix of copy number data (bins[i] x cells[j]), phenotypic data, the bin end-coordinates, and a gene index.
-Some form of metadata is also required, e.g. QC metrics are required to help interpret results in
+Some form of metadata is also required, e.g. QC metrics are required to help interpret results into biological insights e.g. inter- and intra- tumor heterogeneity in soft-tissue sarcomas!

 # toSignac joins the fight against cancer.
 Illustrating the complex hetereogeneity of soft-tissue sarcomas in 3799 tumor cell genomes!